benelan/gh-fzf/README.md

   - `alt-M`: Merge the pull request (see `gh pr merge --help`)
   - `alt-X`: Close the pull request (see `gh pr close --help`)
   - `alt-O`: Reopen the pull request (see `gh pr reopen --help`)
-  - `alt-a`: Filter the list, showing issues assigned to you
+  - `alt-a`: Filter the list, showing pull requests assigned to you
-  - `alt-A`: Filter the list, showing issues authored by you
+  - `alt-A`: Filter the list, showing pull requests authored by you
+  - `alt-b`: Filter the list, showing pull requests from the current branch
+  - `alt-s`: Filter the list, showing pull requests with any state (open, closed, or merged)

 ### `run`